-There may be instances where instead of issuing a refund for a cancelled ticket, you'd prefer to issue a credit.
-This way the customer can use the money spent on the ticket against a future booking, which guarantees the money stays with you and you don't miss out on the transaction fee, which may not be returned to you depending on your payment provider.
+This way the booker can redeem the credit for a future booking.
+Which guarantees the funds stay with you and you also don't lose the transaction fee, which may not be returned to you depending on your payment provider.

 Handling a single cancellation

-In this example, the customer purchased a £10 ticket for a class which was since cancelled.
-The ticket has also been cancelled.
+In this example, the booker purchased a £10 ticket for a class that was since cancelled.
+The ticket has also been cancelled:

-Depending on your terms and refund policy, you may decide to issue a credit to the customer in the form of a discount code.
-In this example the customer is owed £10 as a one-off.
+Depending on your terms and refund policy, you may decide to issue a credit to the booker in the form of a discount code.
+In this example, the booker is owed £10 as a one-off.

 I've named the code CancelledClassCredit1 (this is what the customer must enter at checkout).
 I've made it the same as the cost of the ticket - £10* - and have restricted it so each customer can only use that code once.